 Pursuant to Section 130350 of the California Public Utilities Code, the vote requirement for the Proposition shall be an affirmative vote of two-thirds (2/3) of the votes cast on the Proposition.

 ARGUMENTS

-Metro hereby authorizes the Chairman of the Board of Directors of Metro to file a written argument in support of the Proposition and any rebuttal arguments.
+Metro hereby authorizes the Chairman of the Board of Directors of Metro to file a written argument in support of the Proposition and the rebuttal argument.